mindersec/minder/docs/docs/how-to/setup-alerts.md

 ---
-title: Setting up a Profile for Alerts
+title: Setting up a profile for GitHub Security Advisories
 sidebar_position: 70
 ---

-# Setting up a Profile for Alerts
+# Setting up a profile for GitHub Security Advisories

 ## Prerequisites